ZunairaSid/100-Days-Of-DevOps/today-I-learned.md

 _Hands-on:_

   - Troubleshooted network connectivity.
-  - Monitored VPC using a VPC flow log.
+  - Monitored VPC using a VPC flow log and cloud watch.
   - Deployed website canary with cloud formation.